priyankav89/socialnetworkapi/README.md

 2. npm run seed to seed data into the database.
 3. npm start to start the application.
 4. Insomnia is used to test the api routes.
-5. MongoDB Compass is also used to test the app.
+5. MongoDB Compass is also used .

 ## CREDITS